-Place a full bowl of water on the table and set up your camera in a fixed position close to the bowl – a tripod is best for this.
+Place a full bowl of water on the table and set the camera close to the bowl – release a drop into the centre of the bowl.

 10. Clean up Your Interior Design

 Even if you focus on a single room, you can experiment with angles and lighting at different times of the day.
-Set up your lounge or bedroom with clean spaces, cushions and throw rugs to replicate the kind of photo found in designer magazines.
+Set up your lounge or bedroom with clean spaces, cushions and throw rugs to replicate a designer magazine photo.

-Use the widest angle lens available to make the room feel bigger and add a dynamic look to your lifestyle photography.
+Use the widest angle lens available to make the room feel bigger and add a dynamic look to your lifestyle shots.
 It’s how professional real-estate photographers achieve pictures that sell houses.